emory-libraries/blacklight-catalog/README.md

 ```
 1. Remove `:score` and `:_version_` lines (will not re-save to solr if these are included)
 1. Assign to a global variable and add `.freeze` to the end of the hash

+#### Using Docker (Experimental)

+1. Clone the git repo: `git clone git@github.com:emory-libraries/blacklight-catalog.git`
+2. Install Docker using these [instructions](https://docs.docker.com/engine/install/)
+3. `cd` into the `blacklight-catalog` repository
+4. Set env variables from `dotenv-sample` in a new file `.env.development`.
+Reach out to a colleague for guidance setting this file since some credentials require additional approvals.
+5. Run `docker compose up`
+6. Access the application through `http://localhost:3000`

 ## Troubleshooting
 - Error `RSolr::Error::Http - 404 Not Found` occurs while running tests.